or click image to search using:

 When choosing a pool cue, you'll need to be cognizant of the fact that size does matter.
 To determine the length of your pool cue, you must consider the length of your arm.
 The general rule of thumb is; Longer arms, longer stick.
 Most production cues tend to start at about 57 inches.

 Some consider the tip to be the most important part of the cue, and thus, it is an aspect that should be considered carefully when choosing a pool cue.
 Cue tips are measured in millimeters, and vary in diameter from around 12mm to 14 mm.
-Cue tip size, like cue weight, is dependant on personal preferences and what feels and plays good.
+Cue tip size, like cue weight, is dependent on personal preferences and what feels and plays good.
 Additionally, when examining the cue tip, you'll want to generally look for a tip that is rounded.
 A flat tip is generally considered undesirable.
 If you are a player who generally applies a lot of English to your shots, you'll want to choose a tip that is even more rounded.

 If you carefully consider the pool cue's tip, weight, straightness, and length, you will be sure to choose a pool cue that plays wonderfully, and as you expect.
 Above all, however, the cue stick must feel right.